julianxbloom/CS50-FinalProject/README.md

 It will only be availaible on Android devices.

 The app is programmed using Python's [Flask](https://flask.palletsprojects.com/en/) library for the server side, and HTML/CSS/Javascript for the client side.
 It is worth noticing the use of [Bootstrap](https://getbootstrap.com/) in add to the css code.
-The webapp is hosted on Pythonanywhere, and its database is stored using MySQL.
+The webapp is hosted on Pythonanywhere at the following URL: (https://julianxbloom.pythonanywhere.com/), and its database is stored using MySQL.